contentauth/c2pa-python/docs/selective-manifests.md

 for ing in ingredients:
     if ing.get("instance_id") == "catalog:photo-A":
-        # Found the target ingredient
+        # Do something with the found ingredient...
         pass
 ```